TIPPING

 America is in the midst of Toxic Tip Creep.
 Remember when the expected tip in restaurants was fifteen percent?
 I barely do too.
 By the time Michael and I left America to become nomads at the end of 2017, diners in Seattle were already expected to tip at least twenty percent — and pressure was building for a standard twenty-five percent tip.
 Then there’s the relatively new expectation of tipping for takeout.
 And at coffee and juice bars.
 And basically anything food-related in any way.

 Hold on.
 Isn’t tipping at least tangentially related to “service”?
 Now we’re supposed to tip someone for just ringing us up at the cash register?
 Some restaurants have always played fast with tips, discreetly adding a “service charge” to your bill, but also leaving a spot on the credit card slip to leave an additional tip, hoping the customer won’t realize they’re tipping twice.
 But the introduction of computer touch screens has opened the door for all kinds of new scams.
-First, they make it easy to pressure customers to tip even where tipping didn’t used to be expected: in order to not tip, you need to punch away to a different screen — all while the attendant stands nearby, assessing you.
-The screens have also allowed restaurants to set the suggested minimum tip at 20% or 25% — and having a maximum tip of 50%.
+First, they make it easy to pressure customers to tip even where tipping didn’t used to be expected: to not tip, you need to punch away to a different screen — all while the attendant stands nearby, assessing you.
+The screens have also allowed restaurants to set the suggested minimum tip at 20% or 25%, and have a maximum tip of 50%.
 To “only” pick 15%, you must also punch away to a different screen.
 Even a minimum suggested amount of 15% pressures customers to pick a higher amount, since, again, no one wants to be perceived as cheap.
 This.
 Is.
 Crazy.
 And it’s a far cry from the old tip jars for change next to the cash register.

 All this Toxic Tip Creep has finally reached a point where it’s really pissing people off.